 Ellen lives in the land of rain and more rain, also known as Southwest Washington.
-She spends most of her days having a lot of intense feelings about fictional people, and then turning around and writing about them until her fingers want to fall off.
-She often jokes that she has too much blood in her coffee stream, and has been known to sacrifice sleep for midnight releases -- of books and movies.
+She spends most of her days having a lot of intense feelings about fictional people, and sometimes she even gets lucky and can turn those feelings into writing about them.

 She believes in being kind and writing the stories you want to read in the world, and she often discusses plot ideas with her lazy cat, who gives very good feedback on a regular basis.